An interesting book by Hornell Hart

 • Almost all apparitions are spontaneous events that can not be adequately studied and evaluated.

 • Many apparitions can be attributed to forms of hallucination.
-Those perceived by a plurality of subjects could be attributed to forms of collective hallucination (some apparitions, however, have also been photographed, therefore can not be considered as hallucinatory).
+Those perceived by a plurality of subjects could be attributed to forms of collective hallucination (some apparitions, however, have also been photographed, therefore can not be considered as hallucinations).

-As for evidence of other kinds, such as NDEs, we have already seen how the supporters of survival find it plausible to hypothesize other instruments through which consciousness can continue to exist, channeling psychic tunings different from those of earthly life.
-The adversaries of survival argue instead that consciousness can only exist as an effect of brain activity, to which all the possible psychic tunings must therefore be traced back.
+As for evidence of other kinds, such as NDEs, we have already seen how the supporters of survival find it plausible to hypothesize other instruments through which consciousness can continue to exist, channeling mental tunings different from those of earthly life.
+The adversaries of survival argue instead that consciousness can only exist as an effect of brain activity, to which all the possible tunings of the psyche must therefore be traced back.
 This was the state of art of psychical research on the survival topic in the period when Hart wrote his book, and in the past fifty years since then no notable steps forward have been made.
-Our personal psychic orientation remains however decisive for the interpretation of the known facts.
+Our personal psyche's orientation remains however decisive for the interpretation of the known facts.
 Hart concluded his book by observing that, since a shared certainty could not be reached, the probabilistic interpretation of the large number of cases was in favor of survival.
 Skepticism to the bitter end, besides not offering any experimental evidence to confirm hypotheses like super-psi, will never accept any conclusive proof of survival, precisely because it starts from the a priori premise that the brain is the only support of consciousness.

 Human functioning